fdumontmd/fdumontmd.github.com/source/_posts/2012-01-07-concrete-mathematics-chapter-1-warmups.markdown

 series: "Concrete Mathematics"
 js: [math]
 ---
-It took me far longer than it should have, and I had a mitigated success; I guess my excuse is that my brain was still cold...
+It took me far longer than it should have, and I had a very partial success; I guess my excuse is that my brain was still cold...

 At least I can claim I did try to solve all the exercises; I really